beckbikang/ho-java/README.md

 # the feature
 1. ✅write data to kafka by topic
-2. registe server to consul
+2. ✅registe server to consul
+3. add prometheus monitor application